- Top 7 Potty Chairs For Larger Toddlers

 You simply have to snap extend its legs and place it on the adult toilet seat.
 That’s it.
 However, it might not always work.
 Especially, if your child is above 40 pounds or so.
 The extra weight makes the potty wobbly on toilet seats.

 When managing your kid’s business in the wild, you can use a disposable plastic bag as its bowl.
 The plastic, or whatever you deem right to use, can be secured easily by the flexible flaps in its legs.
-That totally wards off any possibility of a spill or anything.
+That totally wards off any possibility of a spill or splash.

 You shouldn’t judge its comfort because of its simple looks.
 It has smooth edges that, obviously, cannot be compared to the comfort of a sofa, but cannot be disregarded completely.
 It’s just safe to say that for an outdoor potty, those edges work great.